Schefflera-Arboricola/Grocery-Store-Site/README.md

 1. `git clone https://github.com/Schefflera-Arboricola/Grocery-Store.git`
 2. `cd Grocery-Store`
-3. get API credentials for Twilio from [here](https://www.twilio.com/en-us) and for Stripe from [here](https://stripe.com/en-in)
+3. get API credentials for Twilio from [here](https://www.twilio.com/en-us) and for Stripe from [here](https://stripe.com/en-in).
+For mailing credentials you might need to generate App password for your Gmail account.

 #### using virtual environment :

-4. set up your API and mail credentials in `sh local_run.sh` file.(for mailing credentials you might need to generate App password for your Gmail account)
+4. set up your API and mail credentials in `sh local_run.sh` file.
-5. In `application/config.py` file, in the `LocalDevelopmentConfig` class comment the `SQLITE_DB_DIR` initialization for docker and uncomment for the virtual environment
+5. `sh local_setup.sh`
-6. `sh local_setup.sh`
+6. `sh local_run.sh`, if it gives any error, try running one more time.
-7. `sh local_run.sh`
+7. open `http://127.0.0.1:8080` in the browser to view the website

-8. open `http://127.0.0.1:8080` in the browser to view the website
+#### WIP - using docker(not recommended, especially if you are a beginner) :

-#### using docker :
+4. In `application/config.py` file, in the `LocalDevelopmentConfig` class un-comment the `SQLITE_DB_DIR` initialization for docker and comment for the virtual environment

-4. set up your API credentials in `.env` file
+5. set up your API credentials in `.env` file and `local_run.sh` file also.
-5. `docker-compose up --build`
+6. `docker-compose up --build`
-6. open `http://127.0.0.1:8080` in the browser to view the website
+7. open `http://127.0.0.1:8080` in the browser to view the website

 *<i> If you get any keyword error, go to inspect and try deleting the cookie data</i>